Pere Ubu:

 Pere Ubu Live Albums

-When it comes to live releases Pere Ubu prefers bootleg-style to multi-track recordings.
-(By Order Of Mayor Pawlicki being an exception.)
+When it comes to live releases Pere Ubu prefers bootleg-style to multi-track studio recordings.
 The first of these was 1981's 390° Of Simulated Stereo which is currently out of print.
 Three of the songs were released as part of The Shape Of Things.
 Then came One Man Drives While The Other Man Screams which features six tracks recorded at the legendary performance at the Electric Ballroom, London, November 1978.
 'Apocalypse Now' is noted above.

 pere-ubu-shape-of-things The Shape Of Things captures the band in Cleveland in early 1976 and though the recording is true bootleg style it is a must-have.
 Someone complained on a retail website somewhere that it was the worst sounding record he'd ever heard.
 Maybe he missed the HUGE text on the front cover noting that it was recorded on a cassette machine in 1976.
 What do you expect?
 Sting?